 Were you arrested or are you under investigations for alleged manslaughter in Hernando County or the surrounding area?
 Any statement you make can be used against you and you have limited time.
-Do not speak to authorities and contact Ashley M. Aulls, P.A. to talk to an experienced criminal defense attorney.
+Do not speak to authorities and contact The Law Office of Ashley Aulls, P.A. to talk to an experienced criminal defense attorney.

 Ashley Aulls is a qualified criminal defense attorney and has represented many clients facing violent crime charges.
 His office is located in Brooksville, Florida, but he has accepted clients throughout the Fifth Judicial Circuit including Sumter County, and Citrus County.

-Call (352) 593-4115 or simply fill out an online contact form for a free non-obligation initial consultation today.
+Call (352) 593-4115 or simply fill out an online contact form to set up your first consultation.

 Elements of Manslaughter in Florida

 Florida Statute 782.07(1) explains the prosecution must prove the following things beyond a reasonable doubt to get a manslaughter conviction: